Transcript - EP32. John Denio

 Episode Title: 32.
 John Denio

-Summary: Host Stuart Brown chats John Denio, Associate Vice President for Student Affairs at Bryant University.
+Summary: Host Stuart Brown chats with John Denio, Associate Vice President for Student Affairs at Bryant University.

 Stuart Brown: Well Welcome to Student Affairs One Thing, a podcast that asks a simple question of seasoned student affairs professionals, what is one thing you have learned that has shaped your professional career?
 I'm your host Stuart Brown, the developer of studentaffairs.com, one of the most accessed websites by student affairs professionals.
 On our pages, we have the most cost effective job posting board listing hundreds of open student services positions and a wide range of webinars on today's episode.
 I am very pleased to have John Denio, Associate Vice President for Student Affairs at Bryant University.
 Welcome to the program,John.